kgthegreat/go-crud-starter/README.md

 # Introduction

-go-crud-starter helps to kickstart your go app in style.
+`go-crud-starter` helps to kickstart your go app in style without depending on or learning yet another web framework.

 It aims to use very less external dependancy(only 1 for routing, which was chosen carefully but can easily be replaced) but at the same time give a robust code organisation for any go app and introduces dependency injection.